purposeindustries/intellyo-application-design-system/e2e/README.md

 ## Test developement guide

-The FEF tests based on visual testing.
-The basic concept is to take screenshot of every status of elements or pages and make difference to a reference picture.
+FeF tests are based on visual testing.
+The basic concept is to take screenshots of every status of every element or page first and compare the difference between the reference pictures and the actual screenshots.

 ### Structure